Nonlinear stabilization of chiral modes in space-time modulated parametric oscillators: Finite-element simulation of elastic resonator trimer

 To identify the relevant mode frequency for parametric modulation, we first carried out a pre-stressed eigenfrequency study by applying a uniform in-plane isotropic stress $\sigma_{xx} = \sigma_{yy} = \sigma_0 = \qty{1e7}{Pa}$ and computing the lowest six eigenmodes of the plate.
 The lowest three eigenmodes are well-separated from the higher modes, with the frequencies of modes two and three nearly identical (\subfigref{fig:comsol}{b}); this mirrors the expectation from coupling the fundamental modes on each resonator as in \figref{fig:trimer}.
 However, \comsol{} does not decompose the degenerate subspace into the clockwise and counterclockwise-rotating modes, but rather into arbitrary linear combinations of them with the degeneracy lifted by the mesh.

 To recreate the dynamics of the discrete model in the elastic system, we modulated the in-plane prestresses within each of the three quadrilateral domains (indexed by $j$) as

+Dissipation was incorporated by turning on Rayleigh damping for the linear elastic material with a mass damping coefficient $\alpha_\text{dM} = 100/\omega_1$, which physically recreates a quality factor of 100 for linear oscillations at the frequency of the chiral mode.
 The system is initialized with displacements from the second eigenmode (which overlaps with, but is not exactly parallel to, the parametrically amplified mode).
 The \emph{generalized alpha} solver, standard for inertial dynamics in \comsol{}, was used in a time-dependent study with a relative tolerance of $10^{-5}$.
 We measured the vertical displacements at the centroids of the three quadrilaterals as a proxy for the amplitude of the out-of-plane deflections of the three resonators.
 For the runs shown in \figref{fig:comsol}, we generated trajectories 30 microseconds long in \comsol{}, recording the oscillator displacements at time steps spaced by 0.01 microseconds.
 The spacing of the internal time steps is much smaller and set adaptively by \comsol{} to meet the specified tolerance.